The IRB is transitioning to a new electronic system called Kuali-IRB in 2026. Learn more below:

 Transition Matrix

-The transition matrix (PDF) allows investigators to determine when to transition projects based on their next transaction.
+The Transition Matrix (PDF) allows investigators to determine when to transition projects based on their next transaction.

 The Where Do I Submit?
-Decision Tree (PDF) can assist investigators who need to determine where to submit a new project or their next transaction for an active project.
+Kuali-IRB Decision Tree (PDF) can assist investigators who need to determine where to submit a new project or their next transaction for an active project.

 What YOU Can Do!